TeamRKA/KeepItSafe/README.md

-# Team Project - *Keep It Safe*
+# Team Project - *Touch Keyboard*

-**Keep It Safe** is an app that ensures the safety of people while partying.
-It asks the user to select a few users whom they can trust.
-It checks your location regualrly and if you're not within a certain radius of the fellow users, it sends out notifications to your preferred list of people (SMS).
-Moreover, it also checks if the user gets back home safely.
+**Touch Keyboard** is an app that analyzes user text using IBM's Alchemy Language API to send emotions/feelings along with their message.
+This will allow the message recipient to know the sender's emotions and respond accordingly.

 Time spent: **X** hours spent in total